Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 ## Backwards Compatibility

-Titled CAT introduces no breaking changes.
-It does not modify Chia's consensus, the CLVM, or any existing primitive.
-It is purely additive and fully opt-in, and it neither replaces nor deprecates CAT2.
+Titled CAT introduces no breaking changes: it does not modify Chia's consensus, the CLVM, or any existing primitive.
+It is purely additive and opt-in, and neither replaces nor deprecates CAT2.

 A wallet that does not implement Titled CAT recognition will see a Titled CAT's Units as ordinary CATs with a recognizable TAIL pattern (`everything_with_singleton` bound to a launcher ID).
 It will not display the title's name, ticker, precision, or artwork, and lacking the committed `precision` will fall back to its default CAT display.
 This is a strictly safe degradation: a non-Titled-aware wallet shows a generic CAT, never a misleading identity.